Andrettin/Wyrmsun/readme.txt

 - 5.3.7
 -----------------------------------------------------------------------

+* Buildings
+- Fixed issue which could cause the Smithy building to not update properly when changing the faction from the Brising Clan to Knalga.

 * Maps
 - Added the "Gallic Fields" (256x256, 3 players) and "Gallic Highlands" custom maps (256x256, 2 players), based on maps from 0 A.D. (which are licensed under an open-source license).